 The most common stage for an angel investor to get involved is after you’ve validated a proof-of-concept.
 This means releasing something basic onto the market, so you can start answering some of those those unanswered questions and reducing the risks for investors.
 By actually building a tangible product and starting to grow a user base, you’ll build trust in both your app and in you as a capable founder.

-Using a proof-of-concept to attract investment is not a new idea.
+Using a proof-of-concept to attract app investment is not a new idea.

 If you look at many of today’s most successful applications, the vast majority took a very similar approach.
 Facebook, Uber, Airbnb, Shazam – They all started out by bootstrapping together a simple first release of their product before raising capital to fund further development and expansion.
 They didn’t just put together a pitch deck and UI prototype and hope that investors would come along and fund their ideas.

-Of course many of these billion dollar companies were founded by programmers who could build their own proof-of-concept apps but this is not always the case.
-Often founders who don’t have programming skills will find co-founders who do, or simply hire contractors to develop the proof-of-concept and put together their own technical teams later.
+Of course many of these billion dollar companies were founded by programmers.
+They built their own proof-of-concept apps but this is not always the case.
+Often, founders who don’t have programming skills will find co-founders who do, or simply hire contractors to develop their proof-of-concept.

 The cost of developing a proof-of-concept app will depend on the features required and platforms supported.
-As an example, Proof Apps (A DreamWalk brand targeted at startups) build simple proof-of-concept apps that generally cost about a quarter of what you’d pay for full app development.
+As an example, DreamWalk’s proof program enables startups to build simple proof-of-concept apps that generally cost about a quarter of what you’d pay for full app development.

-Building a proof-of-concept is by no means a guarantee you’ll raise capital.
+Building a proof-of-concept is by no means a guarantee you’ll attract app investment.
 There are many other factors to consider, which you can read about in my previous article ‘The “Investors will fund your app idea” Myth’.
-But, if you can prove your product before seeking investment you will reduce the risk to investors, therefore increasing your chances of success while at the same time improving your negotiating position.
+But, if you can prove your product before seeking investment you will reduce the risk to investors, therefore increasing your chances of success.

 By Joe Russell – Founder and Director at DreamWalk App Development, Melbourne.